PendleCodeMonkey/6502Emulator/README.md

 ### What next?

 The following are features that are being considered for the future:
-1. Add Decimal mode support.
-2. Implement a 6502 disassembler.
+1. Implement a 6502 disassembler.
-3. Implement some form of interactive debugger (with features such as single stepping, breakpoint handling, etc.).
+2. Implement some form of interactive debugger (with features such as single stepping, breakpoint handling, etc.).
-4. Implement a 6502 assembler (because it's a tad frustrating having to supply 6502 executable data in binary format... something that is very reminiscent of the days when I used to type in machine code programs that they used to print in computer magazines in the 80's - urghhh!).
+3. Implement a 6502 assembler (because it's a tad frustrating having to supply 6502 executable data in binary format... something that is very reminiscent of the days when I used to type in machine code programs that they used to print in computer magazines in the 80's - urghhh!).